Oliver Millar: Career in the Royal Household

-The Royal Collection is one of the largest and most important art collections in the world, held in trust by Queen Elizabeth II as Sovereign for her successors and the United Kingdom.
+The Royal Collection is one of the largest and most important art collections in the world, held in trust by King Charles III as Sovereign for his successors and the United Kingdom.
 The paintings comprise one of the best known and most significant elements of the Collection, hanging in royal palaces and other residences, including Windsor Castle, Hampton Court, Buckingham Palace and Sandringham House.

 After two years as an Assistant Surveyor, Millar was promoted to Deputy Surveyor in 1949 in place of Benedict Nicolson, who resigned to spend more time on another of his responsibilities, editing The Burlington Magazine.
-Millar was appointed MVO in 1953, and advanced to CVO in 1963.
+Millar was appointed MVO in the 1953 Coronation Honours, and advanced to CVO in the 1963 New Year Honours.

 In addition to taking responsibility for much of the day-to-day administration of the Royal Collection, Millar also wrote many catalogues and other works.
 He published a book on Thomas Gainsborough in 1949, and another on William Dobson in 1951.
 He co-wrote English Art, 1625–1714 with Margaret Whinney in 1957.
 The same year, he selected 37 works by van Dyck to be exhibited at the winter exhibition of Flemish art at the Royal Academy.
 He published a catalogue of the Tudor, Stuart and Early Georgian paintings in the Royal Collection in 1963, followed by a volume of Later Georgian pictures in 1969 and a two volume catalogue of Victorian pictures in the Royal Collection in 1992.

 He edited the Inventories and Valuations of the King's Goods, published in 1972, based on an inventory of the possessions of Charles I originally compiled in around 1639 by the first Surveyor, Abraham van der Doort.
 Millar reckoned that Charles' collection was the best single English collection of paintings ever made, but it was broken up and sold at auction in 1649 after the king was executed.
 Also in 1972, Millar also wrote the catalogue for an exhibition of "The Age of Charles I" at the Tate Gallery.